indiqusdocs/stpi/docs/Networking/VirtualPrivateClouds/VPCManagementandBasicOperations.md

 ## Reconfiguring a VPC

-The **Reconfigure** section/tab will list your current subscription details and allow you to reconfigure the networking pack, or switch between _hourly_ and _monthly_ pricing.
+The **Reconfigure** section/tab will list your current subscription details and allow you to reconfigure the networking pack, or switch between **hourly** and **monthly** pricing.

 ![VPC Management and Basic Operations](img/VPCManagement1.png)

 :::note
 You can only reconfigure with the same billing interval.
-If you wish just to change the billing interval, please use the Switch Plan button.
-We recommend switching the plan first before reconfiguring the Instance if you wish to use both the Reconfigure and Switch Plan options.
-In either case, you will be charged as per the reconfiguration and not the existing.
+If you wish to change the billing interval, please use the **Switch Plan** button.
+We recommend switching the plan first before reconfiguring the instance if you wish to use both the **Reconfigure** and **Switch Plan** options.
+In either case, you will be charged based on the reconfiguration, not the existing plan.
 :::

 ## Powering ON/OFF the Virtual Router